-- (i) A first demand registered debenture giving the bank a first fixed charge over the fixed and floating assets of One Caribbean Media Limited, stamped to cover \$68,100,000.
-A collateral deed of mortgage over two parcels of land situated at 35 37 Independence Square, Port of Spain and singular parcel of land situated at 4 Charlotte Street, Port of Spain, stamped collateral to the debenture. - (ii) Property all risk insurance on buildings, contents and stocks for \$432,069,059. - (iii) Joint and Several Corporate Guarantee in the amount limited to \$30,000,000. - (iv) Hire purchase agreement and assignment of insurance coverage over the vehicles.
+- (i) A first demand registered debenture giving the bank a first fixed charge over the fixed and floating assets of One Caribbean Media Limited, stamped to cover \$96,200,000.
+A collateral deed of mortgage over two parcels of land situated at 35 37 Independence Square, Port of Spain and singular parcel of land situated at 4 Charlotte Street, Port of Spain, stamped collateral to the debenture. - (ii) A first demand registered debenture giving the bank a first fixed charge over the fixed and floating assets of Green Dot Limited, stamped to cover \$8,000,000.
+A collateral deed of mortgage over property situated at 40 Carlton Avenue, St. James. - (iii) Property all risk insurance on buildings, contents and stocks for \$411,500,462. - (iv) Joint and Several Corporate Guarantee in the amount limited to \$31,500,000. - (v) Joint and Several Directors and Shareholders Guarantee in the amount limited to \$8,000,000. - (vi) Hire purchase agreement and assignment of insurance coverage over the vehicles.